devender/puretawny/README.md

 ## Check if a point is within US

-* I already uploaded the entire set of polygons that define the US.
+* I already uploaded the entire set of polygons that define the US.(Described above.)
 * Now to check if a particular point is contained within one of the above polygons I use the following code.

 ```JAVA